edgarpecero/DotNet/README.md

-This is my first approach to DotNet and C# programming
+This is my first approach to DotNet and C# programming`

+This is a DotNet Console template project